Show posts tagged:

 CVE-2019-9929 - Internal authentication secrets leaked in logs

 Description The CFEngine engineering team has recently discovered a severe security issue in the CFEngine Enterprise product.
 CFEngine is using some internal secrets for authentication to the Mission Portal API and the PostgreSQL database when running background maintenance tasks.
 These internal secrets are randomly generated during the installation process and stored in files which only the root user has access to.
-Unfortunately, the commands that generate and store the secrets were being logged to the /var/log/CFEngineHub-Install.
+Unfortunately, the commands that generate and store the secrets were being logged to the /var/log/CFEngineHub-Install.log installation log which was world-readable and thus accessible for any user logged in to the system (on the hub machine).
+Please note that this only affects the hub hosts, agent hosts don’t generate and use such internal secrets.

 May 28, 2019